aleesteele/my-website-v2/_posts/2019-12-09-geneva-first-field-notes.md

 ---
 Dear all,

 It's been a few months since I've arrived in Geneva.
 This is a fascinating place (though not without its challenges, of course), and I'm finally starting to feel settled.
 There's a lot to share, and that will take time to process, but I wanted to post a few photos of the past few months.
-I've been getting lots of mountain time, overdosing on politics, and studying up on
+I've been getting lots of mountain time, overdosing on politics, and studying up on just about everything.
+More on that later; but in a meantime, a few photos.

 A view from my flat:![](/v1582666518/room_with_a_view_gwikrm.jpg)